How to Move Your Mouse Automatically on Mac

 Why you'd want to move your mouse automatically

-Moving the mouse automatically resets that idle timer.
-Your Mac sees cursor movement and assumes you're still there.
+Automatic mouse movement resets that idle timer. macOS sees the cursor move and assumes you're still there.
 Everything keeps running.

 How to move your mouse automatically on Mac

-The simplest way is a mouse jiggler app.
-These run in the background and move your cursor at regular intervals.
-The best ones do it with natural, organic motion so it doesn't look robotic or interfere with your work.
+Easiest way: a mouse jiggler app.
+Runs in the background, moves the cursor at regular intervals.
+Good ones use smooth, natural motion so it's not obvious and doesn't interfere with your work.

 Can you do it from Terminal?

-The problem is that it's fragile.
-Terminal scripts don't know when to stop.
-They don't pause when you're on a video call, on battery, or outside work hours.
+But it's brittle.
+Scripts don't know when to stop.
+They keep running during video calls, on battery, at 3 AM.
 They don't survive a restart.
-And the movement is usually jerky, a sudden pixel jump that's obvious on screen.
+And the movement is usually a sudden pixel jump that's obvious on screen.

 Note

-Terminal scripts work in a pinch, but a dedicated app handles the edge cases that scripts can't: camera detection, battery awareness, Focus mode, scheduling, and natural-looking movement.
+Terminal scripts work in a pinch.
+A real app handles what scripts can't: camera detection, battery awareness, Focus mode, scheduling, and movement that doesn't look robotic.

 Moving the mouse only when you need to

-• Only when a specific app is running (like Slack or Final Cut)
+• When a specific app is running (Slack, Final Cut, whatever)

-• Pause when the camera is on or Focus mode is active
+• Paused when the camera is on or Focus mode is active

 Hardware vs. software mouse movers

-Hardware mouse movers are USB dongles that physically simulate mouse input.
-They work on any Mac or MacBook without installing software, but they're inflexible.
-A USB dongle can't pause when your camera turns on or stop after 6 PM.
+Hardware movers are USB dongles that physically simulate mouse input.
+No software to install.
+But no intelligence either.
+A dongle can't pause when your camera turns on or stop at 6 PM.

-Software mouse movers like Shake It On do the same thing but with intelligence.
-They generate real mouse input events at the OS level, which macOS treats identically to physical mouse movement.
-But they can adapt to context.
+Software movers like Shake It On generate the same real input events at the OS level. macOS can't tell the difference.
+But the software can adapt: conditions, scheduling, pausing for context.

 Common reasons to auto-move the mouse

-• Prevent remote desktop disconnects — VNC and Screen Sharing use their own idle timers that system sleep prevention doesn't affect
+• Remote desktop: VNC and Screen Sharing have their own idle timers that system sleep prevention doesn't touch

-• Long downloads or uploads — A sleeping Mac pauses network transfers
+• Downloads and uploads: a sleeping Mac pauses network transfers

-• Corporate MDM environments — When your IT department has locked Energy Saver settings, mouse movement still works
+• Corporate MDM: when IT locked Energy Saver, mouse movement still works

-• Renders and encodes — Final Cut, Blender, and Handbrake exports that take hours
+• Long renders: Final Cut, Blender, Handbrake exports that run for hours

 Tip